hazelcast/hazelcast/hazelcast-documentation/src/DataPartitioning.md

 ![image](images/NoteSmall.jpg) ***NOTE:*** *If the oldest node goes down, the next oldest node sends the partition table information to the other nodes.*

-You can configure the frequency that the node sends the partition table information with the `hazelcast.partition.table.send.interval` system property.
-It is set to 15 seconds by default.
+You can configure the frequency (how often) that the node sends the partition table the information by using the `hazelcast.partition.table.send.interval` system property.
+The property is set to every 15 seconds by default.

 ### Repartitioning